jcs-elpa/company-fuzzy/README.md

 # company-fuzzy
-> Fuzzy matching for `company-mode'
+> Fuzzy matching for `company-mode'.

 | company-mode | With company-fuzzy |
 |:---|:---|